![]() |

 International calls | Appels internationaux

-When calling from outside of France, you lose one of those digits but need a few additional ones:
+When calling from outside of France, you lose the 0 at the beginning of the number, but add a few additional digits:

 - The relevant international prefix*